Sangkuriang

-Uban
+Summary

 Condemned deities

 According to the legend, once upon a time in Svargaloka, a pair of deities, a god and a goddess committed a terrible sin.
 As punishment, Batari Sunan Ambu (the highest mother goddess also the queen of heaven in Sundanese mythology) banished them from Svargaloka and incarnated them on earth as animals—the god became a dog named Tumang, while the goddess became a boar named Celeng Wayungyang.
 One day a Sundanese king went to a jungle to hunt but got lost and separated from his guard.
 The king urinated upon the bushes and his urine was accidentally collected in a dried coconut shell.
 The Celeng Wayungyang, which happened to be in the vicinity, drank the king's urine to quench her thirst.
 Unbeknownst to her, the urine she had drunk contained a bit of his sperm, and that subsequently impregnated Celeng Wayungyang.
 Being an animal demigod, she became instantly pregnant and bore a child just hours later.
 The king, who was still in the jungle, heard the baby crying and found her lying among the bushes.
 He took her back to his kingdom, adopted and raised her as his daughter, never realising that she was his real daughter.